phitterio/phitter-kernel/paper/paper.md

 ---
-title: "Phitter: A library designed to streamline the process of fitting andanalyzing probability distributions"
+title: "Phitter: A library designed to streamline the process of fitting and analyzing probability distributions"
 tags:
     - Python
     - Statistics